Code-Institute-Submissions/milestone-2-budgetcalc/- BACKLOG - primary.md

 # BACKLOG primary

 ## CURRENT SPRINT (Highest priority is on top)
+- [ ] Create JavaScript code for Fixed Overview

+- [ ] Calculate left overs

 - [ ] use javascript if code to change the color in the reports - red for negative and green for positive

-- [ ] Calculate left overs
+- [ ] add 'other' for each section

 - [ ] Check the following site for entering currency information https://codepen.io/559wade/pen/LRzEjj